 Swanson’s vitamin company recently came out with a nucleotide supplement that provides 300mg.

 My experience thus far has been positive and I’ve noticed a marked increase in performance.

 I find it beneficial to take when my body is stressed in some way, such as in sleep deprivation, intense exercise, and psychological stress or if I feel I’m coming down with some infection.

 It’s also great during those periods when I overwork myself.
 I find it increases motivation and energy expenditure.
 If not stressed in any way, I take 300mg, but only on the days when I don’t eat animal proteins (whey, chicken, fish).

 Nucleotides include uridine, which has a bunch of research supporting it for cognitive function.

-I’ve noticed that eating fish or chicken also gives me a similar boost as Nucleotides, albeit less intense.
-So I think the real benefits are realized on diets that restrict these foods.
-But these foods also require digestive energy, whereas nucleotides don’t.
+I’ve noticed that eating fish or chicken also gives me a similar boost as nucleotides, albeit less intense.
+So, I think the real benefits are realized on diets that restrict these foods.
+However, these foods also require digestive energy, whereas nucleotides don’t.

 I put the nucleotides in my water because taking large doses at once can theoretically put your cells into overdrive and increase cancer risk (R).

 Too little, however, can promote genomic instability because of a lack of DNA building blocks and potentially cause cancer (R).

 Ultimately, I pay close attention to my body.
 If I feel worn out or fatigued in any way, I’ll take 300mg or more.